Turkey–United States relations

 During the Cold War (1945–1991), the Turkish Straits crisis of 1945 developed over the request by Joseph Stalin for Soviet military bases in the Turkish Straits as a part of Soviet territorial claims against Turkey, which prompted the United States to declare the Truman Doctrine in 1947.
 In 1947, the Office of Defense Cooperation Turkey was established as part of the United States Security Assistance Organizations to assist in modernization programs, develop interoperability, promote cooperation, and integrate Turkey into the Western system.
 As a result of the integration, Turkey became part of the intelligence operations (1960 U-2), and the missile systems (1962 Missile Crisis).
-At the same time, the geopolitical strategic foreign policy, Containment, caused a response from the Soviet Union in the form of increased communist influence in Turkey.
+At the same time, the geopolitical strategy of Containment caused a response from the Soviet Union in the form of increased communist influence in Turkey.
 In 1964, President Johnson disclosed the reluctance among Western powers to defend Turkey in what became known as the Johnson letter.
-The U.S. war on drugs created a backlash when Turkish farm workers employed in poppy production lost their jobs.
+The U.S. war on drugs created a backlash when Turkish farm workers employed in Turkey's poppy production lost their jobs.
 Anti-Americanism developed among left-wing extremists in Turkey.
-In 1969, Ambassador Komer's car was set on fire by the Marxist-Leninist Dev-Genç during his visit of Mustafa Kemal Kurdaş at the Middle East Technical University, in which the nascent institution was developed using the aid given by the United States.
+In 1969, Amb.
+Komer's car was set on fire by the Marxist-Leninist Dev-Genç during his visit of Kurdaş at the Middle East Technical University, in which the nascent institution was developed using the aid given by the United States.
 In the coming years, Turkey became a front for the clashes between far-left and far-right militant groups, as the political violence in Turkey (1976–1980) developed as part of the worldwide incidents of left-wing terrorism aimed at overthrowing the liberal and capitalist governments and replacing them with communist or socialist regimes.
+One of the organizations involved in the terrorism in Turkey was the Kurdistan Workers' Party (PKK).
+PKK underwent a significant transformation through its history, evolving from an opposition group (anti-imperialist, anti-American) to eventually serving as an intermediary for U.S. regional objectives.
+Another dimension was developed by Carter's APNSA Brzezinski, a devout Roman Catholic whose father was posted to the Soviets during persecution of Christians.
+Brzezinski viewed political Islam primarily through a geopolitical lens and argued for the Green Belt Theory to prevent the spread (e.g., Operation Cyclone) using the plight of Muslims as an ideological attack.
+President Reagan, in a speech to the National Association of Evangelicals, labeled the Soviet Union an "evil empire" based on suppressing religion and human freedom.
+In the U.S. State Department's Country Reports on Human Rights Practices, early on, Turkey's secular practices were criticized as being counter to the freedom of religion in Turkey.
+The Islamic preacher Hoca Fethullah Gülen was imprisoned in 1971 for his religious subversivism by the secular Kemalist government.
+Despite the early pressure, the Gülen movement continued to gain traction, not just locally but internationally, during center-right Presidents Özal (1989 – 1993) and Demirel (1993 – 2000)..
+Allegations connecting this movement to the CIA were frequent claims, centering on Fethullah Gülen's long-term U.S. residency and geopolitical tensions.
+Both the PKK, based on separationist idealogy, and the Gülen movement, based on moderate Muslim, continued to be an issue past the Cold War.
 According to the U.S. State Department, the United States has an interest in keeping Turkey anchored to the Euro-Atlantic community.
 During and after the Cold War, the U.S. supported the accession of Turkey to the European Union, as Turkey would be aligned with European norms and standards in many domains.